shubham-thakare/tech-blog/README.md

-# Setup.com
+# SetupFAQ
-We are here to help you to install software seamlessly in your machine
+We are here, to help you to get everything configured swimmingly.

 ### References
 1. [JS library: showdown for rendering md files](https://github.com/showdownjs/showdown)